mr2527/pop_OS-win10-KVM-setup/README.md

 6. Check your hardware.

 If you tried everything that you can think of and ensured that your XML is perfect, your drivers are fine, your updates are fine, etc, then it may be time to consider checking out your hardware.
 Test the basics like removing and placing back in your GPU, CPU, RAM, etc. It may also be a PSU not being able to handle multiple GPUs.
-There is a TON that can be at play once your reach this stage.
+There is a TON that can be at play once you reach this stage.
 A great way to test hardware though is to check in a different system if you have access to one.
 Best of luck.

 _______________________________________________________________________________________________________________________
-DANGER ZONE: You need to be pretty desparate to attempt these changes as it could cause problems if you do not know what you're doing...
+DANGER ZONE: You need to be pretty desperate to attempt these changes as it could cause problems if you do not know what you're doing...

 7. Reinstall Pop!